gsmfnc/StaRS2D_course/README.md

 The course relies on the [StaRS2D simulator](https://github.com/gsmfnc/StaRS2D) (2D Starship Re-entry Simulator), an educational simulation environment used to visualize the landing task.
-StaRS2D is a lightweight 2D simulator implemented in the open-source
-environment Processing.
-It models simplified dynamics of Starship during the re-entry and landing phase.
+StaRS2D is a lightweight 2D simulator implemented in the open-source environment Processing and it models simplified dynamics of Starship during the re-entry and landing phase.